morgen-peschke/trans-factsheet/README.md

 * [A study on detransition rates in a national UK Gender Identity Clinic](https://epath.eu/wp-content/uploads/2019/04/Boof-of-abstracts-EPATH2019.pdf#page=139)
-  (pg 139) found **out that of the 3398 patients who had appointments during this period, 16 (0.47%) expressed transition-related regret or de-transitioned**.
+  (pg 139) found **out that of the 3398 patients who had appointments during this period, 16 (0.47%) expressed transition-related regret or detransitioned**.
 Of these 16, one patient expressed regret but was not considering detransitioning, two had expressed regret and were considering detransitioning, three had detransitioned, and ten had detransitioned temporarily.
     * The reasons stated by patients for their regret or detransition included: social factors, reporting physical